 The short answer to your question is yes, you can lose your green card.
-We assume you're not talking about literally losing the card itself, such as dropping it on the street -- in which case you'd want to replace it.
-Physically losing the card doesn't mean losing your permanent residence, it just means you've lost the evidence of that residence.
+We assume you're not talking about literally losing the card itself, such as dropping it on the street, in which case you'd want to replace it.
+Physically losing the card doesn't mean losing your permanent residence (and it certainly doesn't mean you'd be deported for this reason), it just means you've lost the evidence of that residence.

 By way of a short summary, you can lose your green card by doing any of the following actions.
 These come from the grounds of deportability in the U.S. immigration laws.
-The laws themselves are written in much greater detail, so do not make any final decisions about your immigration situation based on this list -- see an attorney.
+The laws themselves are written in much greater detail, so do not make any final decisions about your immigration situation based on this list.
+Instead, see an attorney.

 U.S. citizens are granted more rights than lawful permanent residents (LPRs).
 They are allowed to work in sensitive government positions, law enforcement, and other restricted jobs that LPRs cannot.
 Citizens can also vote and serve on juries.
 If an LPR misrepresents his or her status as a U.S. citizen in an effort to vote, he or she can lose his green card.

 Be particularly careful when renewing your driver's license.
 Under what's known as the "Motor Voter" Act, people can register to vote when obtaining or renewing their drivers' licenses.
-But the motor vehicle officials don't always know the difference between a USC (United States Citizen) and LPR, and may encourage you to register even if you're not eligible.
+But the motor vehicle officials don't always know the difference between a United States citizen and LPR, and might encourage you to register even if you're not eligible.
 If you then use your driver's license to vote, you may become deportable.

 If you have committed any fraud in the application process for a green card and it is discovered, you can lose it or be denied the green card.
-For example, entering into a sham marriage to a U.S. citizen would be considered grounds for removal.
+For example, entering into a sham marriage to a U.S. citizen would be considered grounds for removal from the United States.

 If you believe that you may have become removable from the U.S., or are arrested for a crime, consult with an immigration attorney immediately.
-This is important even if you already have an attorney representing you in a criminal case -- very few criminal lawyers are expert in U.S. immigration laws, or understand the consequences of filing certain types of pleas on your immigration status.
+This is important even if you already have an attorney representing you in a criminal case.
+Few criminal lawyers are expert in U.S. immigration laws, or understand the consequences of filing certain types of pleas on your immigration status.